The isotopes discover the history of earthquakes in the two parents - ExBulletin

 One method is used to study the long-term seismic activity on a mistake, Chlorine-36 (36Cl) dating back to the restoration of dates that can span more than 10,000 years.
 While the slide is shown along a gradual error of the rocks, cosmic radiation interacts with carbonate rocks on the surface of the rift to form atoms of 36Cl, peer of chlorine.
 The analogy concentrations are almost revealing the time the various rocks were exposed, and they are an agent when earthquakes occurred.

-Sgambato et al. 36cl Cosmogenic, dating back to evaluating seismic activity, used three years away from three mistakes in the southern Abyen in Italy, where some of the strongest earthquakes in the country occurred.
+Claudia SGAMBATO and her 36cl Cosmogenic colleagues, dating back to evaluating seismic activity for thousands of years, have used three errors in the southern Abeenz in Italy, where some of the strongest earthquakes in the country occurred.
 Then compare data with other appreciation estimates from the trenches excavation along the error marks and tracking marks to measure their displacement.
 The researchers also calculated the slip rates and the annual earthquake possibilities.
+The research is published in tectonic.

 The authors have found that all three faults have witnessed periods of both high seismic activity and the edition in the past thirty years and that the earthquake activity estimates from the trenches agreed in general with those derived from dating.
 They pointed out that their results may help to show whether these errors are connected to others in the region.